rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>--raft-addr</code></td>
 		<td>Bind network address for the Raft server in the form address:port.
-		    <br><br>This is the interace `rqlited` will listen on for connections from other node, as part of managing Raft consensus.
+		    <br><br>This is the interace rqlite will listen on for connections from other node, as part of managing Raft consensus.
 0.0.0.0 is an acceptable address and will mean that `rqlited` will listen on all interfaces.
 </td>
 	</tr>
 	<tr>
 		<td><code>--raft-adv-addr</code></td>
 		<td>Advertised Raft server address.
 If not set, same as Raft server bind address.
-		    <br><br>This is the Raft address an `rqlited` node will advertise to other nodes, as part of managing Raft consensus.
+		    <br><br>This is the Raft address an rqlite node will advertise to other nodes, as part of managing Raft consensus.
 This will need to be set if your node binds to all network addresses via 0.0.0.0, or if it binds to a private network address behind a firewall.
 </td>
 	</tr>
 	<tr>